-ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Assessments Conduct assessments to understand the impact of trauma, neglect, and abuse experiences on the child's development and functioning.
+ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Assessments Assess/determine the training, consultation, and support needs of NAC Home Based Care staff and carers. • Where appropriate, conduct assessments of children in home-based care with NAC to understand the impact of trauma, neglect, and abuse experiences on the child's development and functioning and develop a treatment plan.
 A non-standardised assessment approach is used and generally involves assessing the individual child, collecting a brief history and context such as care arrangements, living arrangements, school arrangements, resources.
-Administer and interpret standardised clinical measures such as HoNosca, SDQ, Trauma Symptom Checklist for Children (TSCC), Ages and Stages and NMT At times specialised assessments are required and the clinician will consult with their team leader for discussion and approval in supervision to ensure clinical governance.
-Where a child is known to be, or is possibly Aboriginal, consultation with the Aboriginal team needs to occur as part of the assessment process with this process being culturally informed.
-Write a cohesive, succinct, timely report for multiple audiences -including the child, parents, carers, and Child Protection.
-Develop a formulation which forms the basis for a therapeutic treatment plan that includes goals and time frames.
-Treatment Provide the therapeutic treatment as specified in the treatment plan.
-The inclusion of a Cultural Connection Tool is essential for Aboriginal children.
-Treatment can be at the levels of the individual child, the family system, and the care team system.
-Key therapies provided are family or child psychotherapy (which is informed by principles of relational therapies), dyadic therapy between child and adult (to build and repair relationship) and psycho education for carers, early childhood/education services).
-Develop and sustain therapeutic relationships with and between child and adults.
+Administer and interpret standardised clinical measures such as HoNosca, SDQ, Trauma Symptom Check List (TSCC), Ages and Stages, as appropriate. • At times specialised assessments are required and the clinician will consult with their team leader for discussion and approval in supervision to ensure clinical governance. • Write a cohesive, succinct, timely report for multiple audiences -including the child, parents, carers, and Child Protection. • Develop a formulation which forms the basis for a therapeutic treatment plan (developed with the carers and children) that includes goals and time frames.
+Treatment Provision of training, secondary consultation and support to NAC staff, carers and family members.
+Where appropriate, provide the therapeutic treatment to children as specified in the treatment plan.
+Treatment can be at the levels of the individual child, the family system, and the care team system. • Key therapies provided are family or child psychotherapy (which is informed by principles of relational therapies), dyadic therapy between child and adult (to build and repair relationship) and psycho education for carers, early childhood/education services). • Develop and sustain therapeutic relationships with and between child and adults.
+Attend care team meetings where possible.
 Identify and respond to clinical risk.
 Conduct regular reviews of the therapeutic progress to recognise when the treatment goals have been met and the episode of care is completed and initiate case closure procedures.
-Provision of secondary consultation and advice to non-clinical staff, carer and family members working in Care Teams.
-Attend court and give evidence that may include their professional opinion based upon assessment reports and professional observations on the child/young person's development and relationships with significant others Team Work Work cooperatively with the system that sits around the child - child protection practitioners, education providers, health providers, care givers and family.
+Attend court and gives evidence that may include their professional opinion based upon assessment reports and professional observations on the child/young person's development and relationships with significant others.
+Teamwork • Work cooperatively with the system that sits around the child - NAC family services staff, child protection practitioners, education providers, health providers, care givers and family.
 Clinicians work in a team to ensure the work-place is a learning environment and are required to share and listen to others.
 Participate in case presentations and other clinical development opportunities as these are learning opportunities to assist self and colleagues.
-Administration Complete assessment, review and closure reports in agreed time frames.
-Maintain up to date files. ,
+Provide support including debriefing to NAC staff when impacted by client issues and/or systemic decisions.
+Administration Complete reports in agreed time frames Maintain up to date files Update data bases as required and expected

-Update data bases as required and expected.
-Keep timely and succinct case notes and file accordingly.
+Keep timely and succinct case notes and file accordingly Leadership Provide leadership in the implementation of the Aboriginal Therapeutic Home-Based Care Program including assessment procedures, needs identification, risk assessment, practice guidelines, case documentation and discharge planning.
 Self and Organisation Participate actively in supervision.
 The Berry Street model of supervision encompasses management, support, development and mediation.
 It is not supervision to maintain professional standards.
 It is the forum to discuss clinical governance and risk and seek approvals and guidance as required.
 Engage in workplace organisation training and initiatives of Take Two.
-Engage in Communities of Practice and Friday Focus
+Engage in Friday Focus as appropriate to the role.